jinyangli/GNNBenchmark/README.md

 the tests including build-essential, make, cmake, python3 and python packages like numpy, scipy, torch, dgl.

 The list above is incomplete.
-We provide a DockerFile (in docker folder) to build a container with all required dependencies and we recommend you use it.
-Checkout how to build the container and run it in docker/README.md
+We provide a DockerFile to build a container with all required dependencies and we recommend you use it.
+Check out how to build the container and run it in [docker](./docker).

 ### Install MKL
 Download and install MKL for C/C++.
 This benchmark repository was tested with MKL\_2020.1.217